SGhadiri/SGhadiri/README.md

-Hi, I’m @SGhadiri.
+Hi, I’m @SlrGdr.
-A thermo-fluid Mechanics enthusiast.
+A thermo-fluid mechanics researcher and mathematics enthusiastic.